 It’s a Wonderful Life

-It may be more than 70 years old, but Frank Capra’s black and white heart-warming tale is a holiday classic.
+Frank Capra’s black and white heart-warming tale is more than 70 years old, but a definite holiday classic.
 The fantasy drama follows George Bailey, who has fallen on tough times and is about to end it all on Christmas Eve.
-When a guardian angel is sent down to intervene, he shows George just how much worse life would be without him.
+Then guardian angel shows George just how much worse life would be without him.

 Watch it for: The sing-a-long at the end – you’ll definitely shed a tear.